effective December 15, 2006 | updated 2016

 - Every complaint that is received is reviewed by thedatabank’s postmaster.

-- If the email address of the complainant is know, it will be immediately unsubscribed from the relevant client list by thedatabank.
+- If the email address of the complainant is known, it will be immediately unsubscribed from the relevant client list by thedatabank.

 - If the email address of the complainant is known, the complainant will be notified by thedatabank that their email address has been removed.